lad-sapienza/sCMS/README.md

 1. **Create a new sCMS project**:

-- Open the terminal or command prompt and type `npx gatsby new my-new-site https://github.com/lab-archeologia-digitale/sCMS` in the terminal replacing `my-new-site` with your desired project name.
-- This command will create a new folder with the specified name and download the necessary example files.
+Open the terminal or command prompt and type `npx gatsby new my-new-site https://github.com/lab-archeologia-digitale/sCMS` in the terminal replacing `my-new-site` with your desired project name.
+The command will create a new folder with the specified name and download the necessary example files.

 2. **Navigate to the project folder**:

 - Run the command `cd my-new-site` to enter the directory of your new project.
-- Run the command `npm i` Installs all the dependencies listed in the package.json file of your project.
+- Run the command `npm i` to install all the dependencies listed in the package.json file of your project.
-- Run the command `npm start` Starts the development server
+- Run the command `npm start` to start the development server.
 - Once started, the project will be available at `http://localhost:8000`.

-## Editing the project with VS Code
+## Editing the project

 - Open Visual Studio Code.
 - Select `File` > `Open Folder` and navigate to your sCMS project folder.